PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 08:37:24
+Last updated: 2024-04-06 08:37:58
-Random Quote: My father knew the worth of Howland Reed.  -  Robb Stark
+Random Quote: Ted, every little boy wants to grow up to nail the doctor, or the lawyer.
+Somebody's gotta nail the receptionist. - Barney Stinson